What do a trade show veteran and a novice exhibitor have in common?

 Let’s face it, planning a trade show budget can be tricky, and with a long and varied list of tasks demanding your attention, it can be tough to create an accurate budget.

 Not to worry!
-This post contains practical advice and easy-to-apply budget planning solutions.
-Also, check out our trade show budget worksheet included in this post!
+This post contains practical advice and easy-to-apply budget planning solutions to help you exhibit better.

 Setting your Trade Show Objectives